quielb/rtCamp-Challenge-A/README.md

   ii.
 SSL cert for nginX
   iii.
 WordPress "Authentication Unique Keys and Salts"
 * MySQL database name changed to example_com_db from example.com_db.
 Use of dots in names is highly discouraged.
+* Unknow standard for script return codes.
+Any non-zero return is a fail.

 ## Libraries
 Since the state of the host is unknown, the most commonly available tools are used in an effort to minimize dependencies.